henriklippke/data-guard-coding-challenge/readme.md

-# DataGuard Coding Challeng
+# DataGuard Coding Challenge
 *done by Henrik Lippke (15.August, 2024)*

-This project contains a webapp, which shows the repositories of the last 30 days, which were written with the javascript language, sorted by the one with the most stars.
+This project contains a webapp, which shows the repositories of the last 30 days, which were written with javascript, sorted by the one with the most stars.

 There are always 3 repositories loaded and more can be loaded with the ‘Load More’ button.